Skip to Content

 • My relative is a Finnish citizen

-• My relative has been granted international protection
+• My relative has been granted international or temporary protection

 • Adoption